Docs/Resolve/Shop connection

 Once a customer submits a claim, Karla holds it as a structured record and makes it available to you in three places:

-- Any helpdesk or workflow tool you've wired up — Karla can push claims via webhooks or REST.
-See Data processing for the payload and integration options.
+• Any helpdesk or workflow tool you've wired up — via a native integration or claim webhooks.
+See Helpdesk integrations for setup options.

 Talking to your systems#